 Megan Forbes ’20 has a design on life that combines creativity and blue-sky thinking to play an influential role in people’s lives.
-As a communications design major in the College of Visual and Performing Arts, Forbes wants to be involved in projects that make a difference.
+As a graduate of the communications design program in Syracuse University’s College of Visual and Performing Arts, Forbes wants to be involved in projects that make a difference.
 “I believe designers have an opportunity to make a positive impact,” says Forbes, who lives in Manhattan Beach, California.
 “They’re able to persuade a large audience, especially if they have the right outlook and the right way to disperse their view.
 I plan to use my abilities to bring insights to important causes and create ways to help others.
 I want to make an impact.”

 Learning from Personal Experience

 For a fundraiser, they organized a fashion show, which featured cancer patients and survivors as models, people shaving their heads in solidarity with cancer patients, and an auction that raised money for cancer patients and their families.
 Along with turning a devastating personal time into a positive outcome that benefited others, the event gave Forbes the opportunity to put her creative skills to work planning the event, designing the website and logo, and filming the models.
-“It really kept me going through an extremely difficult time,” she says.
+“Gone with the Wigs really kept me centered through an extremely difficult time,” she says.

 Forbes traces her passion for creativity to her childhood.
 Whether taking art classes, shooting photography, or making films (she’s produced several for her mother’s real estate business), Forbes enjoys expressing herself.
-She’s also technically savvy and well versed in employing the various software programs used by designers.
-She cites her communications design classes for expanding her knowledge even further and says working independently on class projects—such as creating logos, advertisements, collateral, and 3D models for a fictional restaurant in her first semester of sophomore year—helped build her confidence.
+She cites her communications design classes for expanding her knowledge and says working independently on class projects—such as creating logos, advertisements and 3D models for a fictional restaurant in her sophomore year—helped build her confidence.
 “I’ve always had an eye for design,” she says.
-“This project inspired me for the years to come.”
+“These projects inspired me for years to come.”

 Embracing the Orange Spirit

-Forbes was particularly excited to return to campus this fall as she’s joined by her brother, Logan, a first-year student in the Whitman School of Management.
-She looks forward to showing him around campus and also learning what he discovers on his own.
-She sees Syracuse as a place with endless opportunities to try new things and believes it’s important to enjoy the experiences, meet people, and make friendships.
+Forbes was particularly excited to return to campus for the Fall 2018 semester because she was joined by her brother, Logan ’22, who is now a senior majoring in real estate in the Martin J. Whitman School of Management.
+She enjoyed showing him around campus and learning what he’d discovered on his own.
+She sees Syracuse as a place with endless opportunities to try new things and believes it’s important to enjoy the experiences, meet people and make friendships.
 “It’s important to have a huge open mind,” she says.
-“It’s been amazing and eye-opening to meet people from different places around the world with unique perspectives.
-All my friendships I’ve made I know I’ll keep for a lifetime.”
+“It was amazing and eye-opening to meet people from different places around the world with unique perspectives.
+All my friendships I made I know I’ll keep for a lifetime.”